bcmichael/RNMR-Docs/docs/command/full_command.md

 is omitted RNMR will not prompt for it and will use a value of 1.0 (45 degree tilt).
 The value of tfctr may be between 0.0 and 1.0 inclusive.
 ## TITLE
-Set title
+Set processing buffer title

 Category: Data Storage

-Format: `TITLE` buf#
+Format: `TITLE` title

-Defaults: 1
+Defaults: current

 Description:
-Changes processing buffer title.
+`TITLE` sets the title of the visible processing buffer.
+If no title is provided RNMR will prompt for it with the current processing buffer title as a default.
 ## TITLEA
 Set acquisition title